analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 Additionally, the [README](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/README.md) contains all of the usage information for the tools.

-Below are a few excercises to get started after setup is complete:
+Below are a few exercises to get started after setup is complete:

 * Run the `gen-demos-max78000.sh` script found in the root directory of the “izer” tool and reference its [Command Line Arguments](https://github.com/MaximIntegratedAI/ai8x-synthesis#command-line-arguments-3) table to see how it works.